SuperMarcus/NineAnimator/docs/third-party-lists.md

 NineAnimator can present information on a selection of third party listing websites.
 You can configure NineAnimator to push local playback history to those tracking services.

-The tracking services can be configured in the `Preferences` menu, under the `Anime Tracking Services` submenu in the `Data and Privacy` section.
+The tracking services can be configured in the `Settings` menu, under the `Anime Tracking Services` submenu in the `Data and Privacy` section.

 Supported tracking/listing services and capabilities: